Poverty, the perceived root cause of every problem in the society, has no doubts worse affects on human life.

 • Special evenings with unsung heroes as well as movers and shakers in the areas of art, literature, music, human rights and social activism.

-So far the gallery has introduced and promoted more than 100(both males and females) artists/artisans across Pakistan.
+So far the gallery has introduced and promoted more than 100(both males and females) artists/artisans from all over Pakistan.

 Shop for a Cause

-A unique concept shop aims to empower economically and socially, skilled but disadvantaged people specially women/girls and that too the victims and survivors of different forms of violence.
+A unique concept shop launched in 2001 aimed to empower economically and socially, skilled but disadvantaged people specially women/girls and that too the victims and survivors of different forms of violence.

 A proper agreement is signed.
 SACHET retains 20% (10% only if the skilled one is a special person) and remaining 80 or 90% as the case may be is paid to the consignor through a crossed cheque.